 - ensure your trainee is given the appropriate guidance, resource & time to maintain their registration in future (whilst still employed by your organisation)

-Once instructors are qualified, you will nee do the following each year to remain an instructor:
+Once instructors are qualified, you will need to do the following each year to remain an instructor:

 - deliver a minimum of two courses